-- 1. Pour about 1 cup of cold tap water into the vent drain line using the 1/2" PVC vent tee provided with the boiler. - 2.
-Excess water should go through the overflow and out through the condensate drain line.
-Verify proper operation of the drain line (or external condensate pump if used). - 3.
-Reinstall the vent drain line.
+1. Pour about 1 cup of cold tap water into the vent drain line.

+2. Excess water should go through the overflow and out through the condensate drain line.
+Verify proper operation of the drain line (or external condensate pump if used).

+3. Reinstall the vent drain line.